 Cash Back Rates Offered VS Annual Fee Cards

-When you view the AmEx Blue Cash Everyday alongside other AmEx cash back cards, the cash back rates can look low in comparison.
-For an annual fee of $95 with the AmEx Blue Cash Preferred card, you then unlock a higher rate of 6% in US Supermarkets, 3% at Gas Stations and specific Department Stores.
+When you view the Blue Cash Everyday alongside other AmEx cash back cards, the cash back rates can look low in comparison.
+For an annual fee of $95 with the Blue Cash Preferred Card, you then unlock a higher rate of 6% in U.S. Supermarkets, 3% at U.S. Gas Stations and specific U.S. Department Stores.
 For some, the initial annual fee could well be worth the investment, depending upon how much you believe you will spend on your card over the year.

-The AmEx Blue Cash Everyday Card offers a good rate of cash back on everyday items and throughout a large number of popular stores.
+The Blue Cash Everyday Card from American Express offers a good rate of cash back on everyday items and throughout a large number of popular stores.
 If you spend a moderate amount on such items or you do not want to pay an annual fee for your cash back card, this offers a great choice with some really valuable added AmEx account benefits.

 I would suggest you work out roughly what your monthly spend on groceries and gas would be; this will then allow you to make a better decision on whether the Blue Cash Preferred Card would give you a better cash back return over the year.

 A great benefit is that there are no rotating rewards to have to contend with.
 You know where you stand with your cash back, where it can be earned and at what rate.